Dominique G. Homberger: Teaching

 In 2016, the Louisiana State University Honors College awarded Homberger the Departmental Alumni Professorship.

 In 2010, Dr. Homberger was removed from teaching her biology courses at LSU, where she was a tenured biology professor at the time, presumably for having a strict grading policy.
 At the same time, a nontenured researcher was fired for criticizing the New Orleans levee system.
 As a result of these two dismissals, the American Association of University Professors released a report, accusing LSU of violating academic freedom and due process.
 Cary Nelson, president of the American Association of University Professors, observed that the academic community has always believed that "an instructor has the responsibility for assigning grades", and there was media speculation that this was part of a process of formalizing grade inflation.

 Book

 With co-author Warren F. Walker, Homberger has written a standard textbook titled "Vertebrate Dissection".
 This was first published in 2003 and is now in the ninth edition.
-Goodreads has a rating of 4.4 out of 5.